quentincloudsnow/quentin/IntegrationHub.md

 ## Goal

-In this exercice you will learn how to create a Spoke in Integration Hub.
-You will learn how to connect a ServiceNow Worklow to a remote API.
+In this exercise you will learn how to create a Spoke in Integration Hub.
+You will learn how to connect a ServiceNow Workflow to a remote API.
 For our use case we want to use Integration Hub to validate some data against an API.
-In the previous exercice we have seen how to extract data from document using our Intelligent Document Processing capability (**Document Intelligence**).
-In the previous exercice we see how we can extract Banking information from a VOID Check automatically using DocIntel.
-In this exercice we see how we validate the **Routing Number** extracted from a VOID Check by building an Integration Hub spoke action that is going to take this Routing Number information and pass it to an external API.
+In the previous exercise we have seen how to extract data from document using our Intelligent Document Processing capability (**Document Intelligence**).
+In the previous exercise we see how we can extract Banking information from a VOID Check automatically using DocIntel.
+In this exercise we see how we validate the **Routing Number** extracted from a VOID Check by building an Integration Hub spoke action that is going to take this Routing Number information and pass it to an external API.
 This 3rd party API returns additional banking information that can be useful to setup the direct deposit for this new employee, or simply validate that the data extracted is correct.
 This is just an example to show how easily you can connect ServiceNow to external system via API by creating your own Spoke.
 We see how to build an integration to an API with having to write a single line of code.